 Ram Sasisekharan, Ph.D. is one of our co-founders and has served as a consultant and as a member of our board of directors since 2006.
-Dr. Sasisekharan serves as a Professor of Biological Engineering at the Massachusetts Institute of Technology and is Director of the Harvard-MIT Division of Health Sciences & Technology and Edward Hood Taplin Professor of Biological Engineering & Health Sciences & Technology and also a member of the Koch Institute for Integrative Cancer Research.
-Dr. Sasisekharan founded Momenta Pharmaceuticals, Inc. and Visterra, Inc., and he serves on the board of directors of Visterra, Inc. Dr. Sasisekharan's research on complex polysaccharides has led to over 125 publications and over 50 patents, including the core technologies of Momenta Pharmaceuticals, Inc. He has won both the Burroughs Wellcome and Beckman Foundation Young Investigator Awards and was the recipient of the 1998, 1999, 2000, and 2001 CaPCure Awards from the CaPCure Foundation.
+Dr. Sasisekharan has been a Professor of Biological Engineering at the Massachusetts Institute of Technology since 1996 and is Director of the Harvard-MIT Division of Health Sciences & Technology and Edward Hood Taplin Professor of Biological Engineering & Health Sciences & Technology and also a member of the Koch Institute for Integrative Cancer Research.
+Dr. Sasisekharan founded Momenta Pharmaceuticals, Inc. and Visterra, Inc., and he serves on the board of directors of Visterra, Inc. Dr. Sasisekharan's research on complex polysaccharides has led to over 125 publications and over 50 patents, including the core technologies of Momenta Pharmaceuticals, Inc. He has won both the Burroughs Wellcome and Beckman Foundation Young Investigator Awards and was the recipient of the 1998, 1999, 2000 and 2001

+CaPCure Awards from the CaPCure Foundation.
 Dr. Sasisekharan serves on the steering committee of the Consortium for Functional Glycomics.
-Dr. Sasisekharan received his B.S. from Bangalore University, his M.S. from Harvard University and his Ph.D. from Harvard Medical School.
+Dr. Sasisekharan received his B.S. in Physical Sciences from Bangalore University, his M.S. in Biophysics from Harvard University and his Ph.D. in Medical Sciences from Harvard Medical School.
 We believe Dr. Sasisekharan is qualified to serve on our board of directors due to his experience in science and research and his institutional knowledge as a result of his continuous service on our board since 2006.

-Robert I. Tepper, M.D. has served as a director since 2006.
+Robert I. Tepper, M.D. has served as a member of our board of directors since 2006.
 Dr. Tepper has over 25 years of experience building and operating leading research and development operations.
-Dr. Tepper co-founded Third Rock Ventures, L.P. and focuses on the formation, development, and scientific strategy of its portfolio companies, as well as actively identifying and evaluating new investments.
-Prior to joining Third Rock Ventures, L.P., Dr. Tepper served as President of Research and Development at Millennium Pharmaceuticals, Inc., Before joining Millennium Pharmaceuticals, Inc., he served as principal investigator in the laboratory of tumor biology at Massachusetts General Hospital Cancer Center.
+Dr. Tepper co-founded Third Rock Ventures, L.P. in March 2007 and focuses on the formation, development and scientific strategy of its portfolio companies, as well as actively identifying and evaluating new investments.
+Prior to joining Third Rock Ventures, L.P., from 2003 to 2007, Dr. Tepper served as President of Research and Development at Millennium Pharmaceuticals, Inc. Before joining Millennium Pharmaceuticals, Inc. in 1994, he served as principal investigator in the laboratory of tumor biology at Massachusetts General Hospital Cancer Center.
 Dr. Tepper is also a founder and former member of the scientific advisory board of Cell Genesys/Abgenix.
+Dr. Tepper holds an A.B. in biochemistry from Princeton University and an M.D. from Harvard Medical School.
 Dr. Tepper serves as an adjunct faculty member at Harvard Medical School and Massachusetts General Hospital and is an advisory board member of several leading healthcare institutions, including the Partners HealthCare Center for Personalized Genetic Medicine, Harvard Medical School and Tufts Medical School.
-Dr. Tepper is a board member of private life sciences companies Alcresta, Inc., Allena Pharmaceuticals, Inc., Constellation Pharmaceuticals Inc., Jounce Therapeutics, Inc., and Kala Pharmaceuticals, Inc., as well as public biopharmaceutical company bluebird bio Inc., and is also on the board of overseers at Tufts University.
-Dr. Tepper holds an A.B. from Princeton University and an M.D. from Harvard Medical School.
+Dr. Tepper is a board member of private life sciences companies Alcresta, Inc., Allena Pharmaceuticals, Inc., Constellation Pharmaceuticals Inc. and Kala Pharmaceuticals, Inc. as well as public biopharmaceutical company bluebird bio Inc., and is also on the board of overseers at Tufts University.
 We believe that Dr. Tepper is qualified to serve on our board of directors due to his experience in the venture capital industry, particularly with biotech and pharmaceutical companies, combined with his experience building and operating research and development operations, on the boards of public and private life sciences companies and as faculty and advisory board members of several healthcare institutions.